Floodland (album): Release and promotion

 Floodland was released in the United Kingdom on 16 November 1987, later receiving a release in the United States on 11 January 1988 through Elektra Records.
 The album had simultaneous releases on vinyl, cassette, and CD.
 The cassette release included "Torch", the B-side to "This Corrosion", and the CD release included both "Torch" and "Colours", the latter being another B-side from the single releases for "This Corrosion", as bonus tracks.
 Morrison's name was not included in the credits for Floodland, although she was pictured on the sleeve and appeared under her real name of Anne Rainone in the "Thanks" section of the inner sleeve.
 She downplayed the lack of inclusion in interviews, saying: "if you look at Sisters' records, the names for what people play usually aren't there.
 Andrew writes the songs so there's no reason for anyone else to be featured.
 I was well aware of that when the album came out but what I didn't realise was that it would confuse other people.
 If people haven't seen the press we've done, they don't know I'm in the band."
 Eldritch still considered Morrison to be a vital part of the Sisters of Mercy, as she contributed greatly to the band's visual identity by appearing in music videos released for Floodland and on the album cover.
 Eldritch chose not to embark on a tour to promote the album, feeling that it was not made to be played live.
 He later recalled not having a band ready to accompany him on a tour, which was the real reason why he chose not to tour and instead opted to promote Floodland through singles, music videos, and television appearances only.

-Petra, Jordan, the city where the music video for "Dominion" was filmed.
+Petra, the city where the music video for "Dominion" was filmed.

 Following the release of Floodland in November, a remix of "Dominion" was announced as the second single in December 1987 and released in the last week of February 1988.
 A cover version of the Hot Chocolate song "Emma" (1974) was recorded to be released as part of the single.
 The single's other B-side tracks, made from various "Dominion" segments, were prepared shortly before the "Dominion" music video shoot.
 "Sandstorm" consists of various sampled saxophone and keyboard parts from "Dominion", mixed to a moody short instrumental track, which was used in the opening section of the video.
 "Untitled" is a slowed-down instrumental excerpt from "Dominion".
 The CD single for the song contained "Ozymandias", which is "Dominion" played backwards.
 The video for "Dominion" was filmed during February 1988 in the Jordanian city of Petra; it was the first ever music video to have been shot in Jordan.
 After the commercial success of "This Corrosion", WEA had again conceded a budget of £50,000 and they enlisted director David Hogan, who shot the video in two days after four-and-a-half months of preparation.
 Eldritch called the video "Lawrence of Arabia part two."